 Click Create button from the Sites sidebar to make a new site.

 Step 4: Use A Site Template

 Decide whether or not you want to work from an existing site template.
-There are a lot of template options, ranging from public-facing business sites and work portfolios, to intranets and training sites, to pages for clubs and upcoming events.
+There are a lot of template options, ranging from public-facing business sites and work portfolios to intranets and training sites, pages for clubs and upcoming events.
 Each template features a topic-specific layout and professional appearance.

 - Click Browse the gallery for more to select a site template.
 Here you can find any site saved as a template for your organization, or search public template categories.

 - Select Blank template if you want to design your own site from scratch.